Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Spectral Sparse Representation (SSR)

 Let $X\bar{H}^T=U\Sigma V$ be the SVD, then $R^*=UV$.

-For our purpose, after convergence, $H=R^TX$ rather than $\bar{H}$ is what we need.
-On the one hand, $H$ is sparse in the sense of SSR.
-This is because truncating small values of it, it becomes sparse in the $\ell_0$ norm sense, i.e. $\bar{H}$, which indicates that $H$ is dominated by a few entries.
-On the other hand, according to (\ref{equ:kernel X=RH}) and (\ref{equ:original X=RH}), in SSR, $H=R^TX^*$ and $H=R^T\tilde{X}^*$.
-So the $H$ defined here coincides with the forms of them.
-Nevertheless, $\bar{H}$ can be seen as a noise-reduced version of $H$.
-The NSCrt algorithm is presented in Algorithm~1 (SSRk and SSRo are in Algorithm~2 and Algorithm~3 respectively).
-The time complexity of it is $O(nr^2)$, which scales linearly with data size.
+The NSCrt algorithm is presented in Algorithm~1, and those of SSRk and SSRl are presented in Algorithm~2 and Algorithm~3 respectively.
+The time complexity of NSCrt is $O(nr^2)$, which scales linearly with the data size.
 It is efficient if $r$ is not too large.

-According to the performance-guarantee analysis in SPCArt, we may choose $\lambda$ around $1/\sqrt{n}$.
-In our case, we found $\lambda=0.6/\sqrt{n}$ consistently performs well.

-\subsection{Sparse Cut (Scut): an Application of SSR on Clustering}
+\subsection{Sparse Cut (Scut): Application of SSR in Clustering}

-We propose a clustering scheme called sparse cut (shown in Algorithm~4): after solving the sparse codes $H$ via NSCrt for either SSRk or SSRo, we can make an application on clustering.
-Since the sparse codes $H$ is a noisy version of the normalized indicator matrix, a natural clustering scheme is to check the maximal entry in each column of $H$ and assign the cluster label as the index of it:

-In SSRk, Scut has a more concrete interpretation.
-As shown in Theorem \ref{theo:kernel ssr}, atoms of $\hat{D}$ are near-orthogonal cluster centers with similar lengths.
-In this case, Scut can be interpreted as assigning the cluster label according to the least included angle or distance between cluster center and virtual data.
-It can be proved that